Seneca-ICTOER/OPS345/docs/Assignments/assignment2.md

 - What was the most difficult part for you?
 - What was the easiest part for you?
 - How did you find this course?
+- What would you change about this course?

 ## Submission
 Submit screenshots showing: